 In exchange for a fee, these companies will offer to:

-- Register for a new IP
+- Register your IP

 - Renew your current IP on record

-- Publish your IP in a private publication or register
+- Publish your IP on the register

 - Monitor your IP

-These companies are private commercial entities.
+Please note that these companies are private commercial entities.
 They are not affiliated with the Intellectual Property Office of Singapore (IPOS) or the World Intellectual Property Organization (WIPO).

 How can I identify unsolicited notices?